 “This time try three more days, and if after three days you have still not solved the koan, then you must die.”
 (Suzuki, 1965)

 The term koan is the Japanese rendering of the Chinese word gong’an, which is a legal case.
-Koans are statements, questions or questions-and-answers given by the ancient masters.
-These statements express some truth of the Dharma, but their meaning is impossible to grasp through reason or logic.
+Koans are statements, questions or short exchanges (mondo) given by the ancient masters.
+These statements express some truth of the Dharma, but their meaning cannot be grasped through conventional reasoning.
 Students are formally assigned a koan and told to apply themselves to it day and night until they have come to a realization of understanding.

 Students are told to focus not on the entire koan but on a word or short phrase known as the cue (huatou), such as Chao-chou’s “Wu!”
 The continuous focus on one thing shuts out all other thoughts, and the fact that the thing itself doesn’t yield to logic brings all thinking to a standstill.
 The student’s mind eventually reaches a point at which everything, including the student himself, has disappeared, and the only thing left in the universe is the cue.
 According to Dahui, lifting the cue to full awareness leads to the sudden exhaustion of all of one’s “tricky mental maneuvers,” and then awakening.